nuclex-builds/nuclex-opus/ReadMe.md

 What's in this repository?
 --------------------------

-You should certainly use the `CMakeLists.txt` that ships with libopus over this one.

 This `CMakeLists.txt` is a custom build that *blindly* assumes a modern desktop Linux build environment / Windows Visual Studio environment and skips all configure checks.

+You should prefer the `CMakeLists.txt` that ships with libopus.

-It takes all C/C++ compiler options from an external CMake include file (`../../build-system/cmake/cplusplus.cmake`).
-This ensures that my libraries and applications are all compiled with exactly the same compiler settings and that i.e. PGO can be used from end to end.
+This one exists specifically for some of my "Nuclex" projects, where I'm being pedantic about compiler settings.
+The `CMakeLists.txt` in this repository takes all C/C++ compiler options from an external CMake include file (`../../build-system/cmake/cplusplus.cmake`), thus making sure that all libraries involved in my tools are compiled with the exact same compiler settings and that i.e. PGO can be used from end to end.